What is APX?

 We use a token to communication between the application and our payment processing partner.

-Since there are no sensitive data stored locally, a firm using APX will not require to be PCI compliant.
+Since there are no sensitive data stored locally, a firm using APX will not have to file any PCI related paperwork.
+Good handling practices for sensitive information is always required.

 Does APX comply with ABA IOLTA rules?